escowles/recipes/_posts/2021-02-23-banger-balls.md

 * spread on baking sheet and bake at 300°F for 10 minutes
 * remove from oven and let cool completely on baking sheet

 2 lbs. ground pork
 1/2 cup bread crumbs from above
 1/2 cup cold water
-1 1/4 tablespoons salt
+1 Tbsp. salt
 1 1/2 tsp. white pepper
 1 tsp. fresh sage
 1 tsp. onion powder
 1/2 tsp. ginger
 1/2 tsp. mace
 1/2 tsp. nutmeg
-* combine all ingredients in stand mixer bowl
+* combine all ingredients and mix well
-* mix for 3-4 minutes until thoroughly mixed, adding more cold water if needed to blend well
-* shape into 35g balls and chill for 2 hours
+* shape into 30g balls and chill for 2 hours
 * bake at 350°F for 30 minutes

 source: <https://www.daringgourmet.com/homemade-british-bangers/> and food lab p.
 504